Thomas Ravenel Accuses Former Co-Star Patricia Altschul Of Owning ‘Negrobillia’ & Calls For Her Firing

 Thomas wasn’t buying the alleged messages.

-“Keep in mind she lies, like a lot, bc she’s a liar,” Thomas wrote about the caftan creator.
+“Keep in mind she lies, like a lot, bc she’s a liar,” he wrote about the caftan creator.

-Some of the politicians 96,000 followers responded positively to the tweets.
-One was not so sure of Thomas’ intentions.
-A follower accused the reality star of being “delusional” and “jealous.”
-The actor was quick to shoot down that notion.
+Some of his 96,000 followers responded positively to the tweets.
+One person was not so sure of Thomas’ intentions.
+Another social media user accused the former reality star of being “delusional” and “jealous.”
+He was quick to shoot down that notion.

 “I could buy that old hag with a credit card.
 Do some research and don’t believe #FakeNews,” Thomas replied.

 Thomas was never one to shy away from controversy.
-As The Inquisitr recently reported, the star recently tweeted his thoughts on the coronavirus.
-The reality actor discussed the perceived media reversal of an inevitable second wave of the coronavirus.
-The star also liked a variety of reports questioning the severity of the pandemic.
+As The Inquisitr recently reported, he tweeted his thoughts on the coronavirus and discussed the perceived media reversal of an inevitable second wave.
+He also liked a variety of reports questioning the severity of the pandemic.

-Thomas left Southern Charm in 2018 after allegations of inappropriate behavior from the star surfaced.
-The popular southern reality show is currently in its Seventh Season.
-Production has been halted due to the current global pandemic.
+Thomas left Southern Charm in 2018 after allegations of inappropriate behavior surfaced.
+The popular southern reality show is currently in its seventh season.
+However, production has been halted due to the current global pandemic.